-User story mapping provides a visually structured approach for agile teams to manage product backlog.
+User story mapping provides a visually structured approach for scrum teams to manage product backlog.
 The visual story map enables the arrangement of product backbone, user tasks, epics and user stories effectively into a manageable top-down structure, based on the nature, priority and level of sophistication of map items.

-Break-down a product backlog into manageable story map elements.
+Break-down a product backlog into manageable product backlog items.
 The standard 3-level structuring covers user activities, user tasks and user stories.

 The 4-level story map introduces an Epics tier in between user tasks and user stories, which is good for projects with higher complexity.

 User stories can be further grouped into releases, which reflects a delivery schedule agreed upon by the team and stakeholder.

 Elements in a story map can be re-arranged by dragging.
 And when you drag, the entire branch of elements will follow.
 Prioritization and re-arrangement of stories can be made intuitively and easily.

 All elements can be renamed inline.
 You don't need go through any further windows or steps.

 To add a user story under a user task, or to add a sibling of user activity can both be done with a single click.
 The ad-hoc hovering button allows adding story map elements intuitively.

 Card, Conversation and Confirmation, namely the 3C's, are known to be the three critical components of good user stories.
-With Visual Paradigm, you can write user stories following the 3C's guideline, plus something more.
+With Visual Paradigm, you can write user stories following the 3C's guideline, and with something more.